samueljens/myrepo/content/about/_index.md

 **Hello and welcome,**

-I am a PhD candidate in the Department of Political Science at Stony Brook University.
-My dissertation measures risk aversion of elected officials in the US Congress using speeches (text) from the Congressional Record.
+I am a recent PhD graduate from the Department of Political Science at Stony Brook University.
+My dissertation measures risk aversion of elected officials in the U.S. Congress using speeches (text) from the *Congressional Record*.
 My committee is chaired by Professor Ryan Vander Wielen and includes Professor Michael Peress and Professor Stanley Feldman.

 The first chapter of my dissertation presents a methods-based approach for measuring traits of legislators using text/speech data.
 My second and third chapters examine how risk aversion influences the progressive ambition of House members and their legislative styles, respectively.